If you’re seeking Flat Belly Diet reviews, you’ve landed on the right page.

 To get the most from the Flat Belly Diet Plan, you will need to cook some meals.
 There’s a list of permitted store-bought food, but check the salt content of any pre-packaged meals you buy.

-Because the diet has a high (healthy) fat content, your portion size will need to be monitored to keep your calorie count down.
+The diet has a high (healthy) fat content, so you will need to monitor your portion size to keep your calorie count down.
 A chart in the book makes this a relatively straightforward task.

-While many people have successfully lost weight on the Flat Belly Diet, something to keep in mind is that with any quick weight loss diet, the likelihood of regaining the weight is high if, after finishing the diet, you do not remain vigilant about what you eat.
+Many people have successfully lost weight on the Flat Belly Diet.
+Keep in mind, though, that with any quick weight loss diet, the likelihood of regaining the weight is high if, after finishing the diet, you do not remain vigilant about what you eat.

 While the diet alone can give you excellent results, combining it with exercise will enable you to reach your goal weight faster.
 The Flat Belly Yoga No Crunch Workout is the perfect fitness program to pair with the diet.
 Consisting of short yoga workouts incorporating weights, plus walking for cardio, the workout is suitable for people of any age and fitness level.
 To read a review of Flat Belly Yoga, click this link